The Radius Distribution of Planets Around Cool Stars: Introduction

-More recent estimates of the planet radius distribution show a preferential size scale in the \Kepler\ sample indicated by a flattening and possible turnover in the log-binned histogram of detected planet candidates somewhere around 2\ $\Rearth$ \citep{fressin2013,dressing2013,petigura2013}.
+More recent estimates of the planet radius distribution show a preferential size scale in the \Kepler\ sample indicated by a flattening and possible turnover in the log-binned histogram of detected planet candidates somewhere around 2\ $\Rearth$ \citep{fressin2013,dressing2013,petigura2013,petigura2013b}.
 If true, this would be an important clue toward understanding the key mechanisms that shape the observed population of compact planetary systems that pervade the Galaxy.
 However, these analyses are constrained by the limitations of coarse histograms; no analysis to date has yet characterized the shape of the exoplanet radius distribution in enough detail to allow meaningful comparison to planet formation and evolution theories.

-With this in our sights, we focus on the smallest stars in the \Kepler\ Object of Interest (KOI) sample for two reasons: (1) between the spectroscopic studies of the M dwarf sample by \citet{muirhead2012a} and the photometric re-calibration of the Kepler Input Catalog (KIC) for the coolest stars by \citet{dressing2013} the ``Cool KOIs'' constitute a well characterized sample, and (2) since a transit signal is proportional to the square of the planet to star radius ratio, the Cool KOIs are optimal for probing the planet radius distribution for the smallest planet sizes.

-The particular goal of this work is to derive the shape of the planet radius function \emph{properly marginalized over orbital period}.
-Figure \ref{fig:pincomplete} illustrates why this is an issue: the smallest planets are not complete out to the same orbital periods as larger planets; thus careful correction is required in order to achieve this goal.
-These concepts of incompleteness and period bias were studied in detail early in the history of transit surveys \citep{pepper2003,gould2003,gaudi2005}, but have yet to be applied in detail to \Kepler\ data.
+Additionally, all of the above except for \citet{dressing2013} rely on the \Kepler\ Input Catalog for the stellar properties of the target star population, the known unreliability of which has been shown to bias the results of statistical analyses \citep{gaidos2013}.